• Skip to primary navigation

 Adding the cashews

 Add the roasted cashews to the Pongal.
-Now mix it up well, add a tablespoon of ghee and serve the Pongal hot.
+Now mix it up well, add a tbsp of ghee and serve the Pongal hot.

 Pressure cooker millet Pongal